 |Alexander Melville Bell published his revolutionary model for vowel articulation in Visible Speech (1867).
-This was the birth of the tongue arching model, as Oscar Russell called it in 1928 (The Vowel), and with it the innovation of a class of vowels with alleged central tongue position.
+This was the birth of the tongue arching model, as Oscar Russell called it in (1928), and with it the innovation of a class of vowels with alleged central tongue position (he actually called then mixed, a feature that was used for [y] at the time, the tongue of [i] mixed with the lips of [u].
 Propagated by Ellis, Jespersen, Sievers, Storm and Sweet, Bell’s new vowel model was rapidly adopted by the new movements that dominated the latter part of the 19th century – the neogrammarians, the language teaching reformers and the IPA, replacing the ancient throat-tongue-lip model.|

 On pp. 15-16, Bell recounts how, after much puzzling over the articulation of the vowel of sir, he got the idea of the the tongue not only being raised to the hard or soft palate but also medially between them.
 Bell’s unique conceptual break with the past was to view the mouth as a continuous space where the tongue would move freely to create an infinity of new vowels, with tongue positions defined on the analogy of longitude and latitude.
-Initially, he divided the mouth into nine cardinal regions: front, mixed (i.e. central) and back positions along the hard and soft palates vs. high, mid and low degrees of tongue height.
+Initially, he divided the mouth into nine cardinal regions: front, mixed (that is, today’s central) and back positions along the hard and soft palates vs. high, mid and low degrees of tongue height.
 Each could be subdivided into nine smaller regions by inner vs outer shifts (i.e. retracted vs advanced) and higher vs lower shifts (i.e. raised vs lowered).
-All of these were either primary or wide (what we now call tense or lax).
+All of these were either primary or wide (what is now called tense or lax).